Digital Nomad Life in the United States

 When we asked expats and global nomads about the quality of medical care in the United States, they replied:

 "Healthcare services in the United States are provided by a mix of public and private providers.
 The public healthcare system is largely funded by the federal government through Medicare and Medicaid programs.
 Quality of public healthcare varies by state and region, but generally is considered to be of a high standard.
 Foreign residents are not eligible for public healthcare in the United States, however, expats in the United States may be able to access public healthcare through the Affordable Care Act.
-Expats may also purchase private health insurance plans to cover their healthcare needs," explained one person living in United States.
+Expats may also purchase private health insurance plans to cover their healthcare needs," commented a person living in United States.

 "Find out before coming if your current insurance is accepted by anyone here.
 I found that not all clinics accepted Blue Cross, which surprised me!
-Many locals travel to Guam or the Philippines for serious medical procedures, so keep that in mind if you are not in good health, or would not be able to travel to get care," wrote one digital nomad living in Saipan, US.
+Many locals travel to Guam or the Philippines for serious medical procedures, so keep that in mind if you are not in good health, or would not be able to travel to get care," explained one digital nomad living in Saipan, US.

 What are the pros and cons of living in the United States?

 "Expats and digital nomads often appreciate the diversity of cultures and lifestyles in the United States.
 They also enjoy the wide range of activities and attractions available, from the beaches of California to the mountains of Colorado.
 Additionally, the US is home to some of the world's most innovative companies and industries, making it an attractive destination for those looking to further their career.
 On the other hand, expats and digital nomads may find the cost of living in the US to be quite high, especially in major cities.
-Additionally, the US has a complex immigration system, which can be difficult to navigate for those who are not familiar with the process," explained one expat living in United States.
+Additionally, the US has a complex immigration system, which can be difficult to navigate for those who are not familiar with the process," explained one digital nomad living in United States.

 About the Author

-Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
-Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-United States Forum United States Forum
+United States Forum

 Talk with other digital nomads and expats in United States on our United States forum - meet people, get advice and help others.